 Sustainability a matter of city reputation and competitiveness

 City reputation and competitiveness are what comes to mind when discussing sustainability and overcrowding from a place brand perspective.
-This was the focus of a panel chaired by our Associate Editor and lecturer in destination branding at University of Girona, Natàlia Ferrer Roca.
+This was the focus of a panel chaired by Natàlia Ferrer Roca of The Place Brand Observer and Adjunct Professor at the University of Girona in Catalonia, Spain.

-On the panel were Global Sustainable Tourism Council’s chairman Luigi Cabrini, Petra Stusek, Director of the Ljubljana Tourism Board, Joan Torella, Director of Business and Tourism at the Barcelona City Council, and Graeme Jackson, Partnership Director at the Travel Foundation.
+On the panel were Luigi Cabrini, Petra Stusek, Joan Torella, Director of Business and Tourism at the Barcelona City Council, and Graeme Jackson, Partnership Director at the Travel Foundation.

 A key issue which emerged from the discussion was how to measure competitiveness and destination success.
 In many places, including Ljubljana, number of overnight stays still rules the game.
 Sustainability indices aren’t yet given much attention by destination leaders, because there are too many of them and because their methodologies aren’t always transparent and clear.